pthom/hello_imgui/src/hello_imgui/doc_params.md

     float fpsIdle = 9.f;

     // `enableIdling`: _bool, default=true_.
-    //  Set this to false to disable idling
+    //  Disable idling by setting this to false.
     //  (this can be changed dynamically during execution) bool  enableIdling = true;